USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 <div class="usajobs-recruitment-joa-playbook-details__do">
   <h4><span class="fa fa-check"></span> Do</h4>

-  * Include whether the position is a bargaining or non-bargaining unit on your JOAs.
+  * Include whether the position is a bargaining or non-bargaining unit.
   * Include the name and local or chapter number of the union which represents the bargaining unit position (if the position being announced is part of a bargaining unit).
-  * Only include in **Conditions of Employment**.
+  * Only include in **Conditions of employment**.

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">